Geoffrey Nunberg: Life

-Nunberg was born in 1945 to his mother, a high school teacher, and his father, a commercial real estate worker.
-He grew up in the suburbs of New York City, and as a teenager he was attracted to the growing beatnik scene in nearby Greenwich Village.
-He graduated from Scarsdale High School to attend Columbia University, but left to pursue an art degree at the Art Students League of New York.
-While in art school, he began writing as a side project but eventually left art school to re-enroll at Columbia from where he ultimately received his Bachelor's degree.

 Interests and writing

 As a linguist, he is best known for his work on lexical semantics, in particular on the phenomena of polysemy, deferred reference and indexicality.
 He also wrote extensively about the cultural and social implications of new technologies.
 Nunberg's criticisms of the metadata of Google Books ignited a widespread controversy among librarians and scholars.

 Nunberg was a frequent contributor to the collective blog Language Log.